Logo

 Liz Kendall criticised Len McCluskey for threatening to withdraw funding from the Labour Party were his choice of candidate not to be elected.

-Liz Kendall has said that, under her leadership, the Labour Party would work with other centre-left parties to end the criminalisation of homosexuality across the world and she has spoken in favour of Michael Cashman becoming the UK's special envoy on LGBTI issues.
+Liz Kendall said under her leadership the Labour Party would have worked with other centre-left parties to end the criminalisation of homosexuality across the world and spoke in favour of Michael Cashman becoming the UK's special envoy on LGBTI issues.

 Liz Kendall was previously in a relationship with the actor and comedian Greg Davies.